imediasystem/imediasystem/README.md

-- 👋 Hi, I’m @imediasystem
+- 👋 Hi, I’m iMedia SysteM
 - 👀 I’m interested in coding and programming
 - 🌱 I’m currently learning .NET, C#, HTML,CSS & JS
 - 💞️ I’m looking to collaborate on IT company